dosman33/GE-MPD-BatteryPack/README.md

-The battery is a hybrid primarily designed to support two 18650 cells which perfectly matches the power requirements of this radio series.
+This battery pack design is a hybrid primarily designed to support two 18650 cells which perfectly matches the power requirements of this radio series.
 It is taller than the short packs and shorter than the tall packs.
 Included is a dual 18650 cell holder that fits inside the pack.
 You can also see there is a battery eliminator included as well.

 ![HTML formatted MPD Battery Suite log](/pics/mpd_battery_parts.jpg)